pypa/packaging.python.org/source/discussions/wheel-vs-egg.rst

   installation format (if left zipped), and was designed to be importable.

 * :term:`Wheel` archives do not include .pyc files.
-Therefore, when the distribution only contains python files (i.e. no compiled extensions), and is compatible with Python 2 and 3, it's possible for a wheel to be "universal", similar to an :term:`sdist <Source Distribution (or "sdist")>`.
+Therefore, when the distribution only contains Python files (i.e. no compiled extensions), and is compatible with Python 2 and 3, it's possible for a wheel to be "universal", similar to an :term:`sdist <Source Distribution (or "sdist")>`.